 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed.
 (U.S. Declaration of Independence, 1776)

-A bit of cognitive dissonance here: The American axiom stated here, that governments derive their power from the consent of the citizenry (which is fairly the philosophical basis of our political system) is simply not true.
+A bit of cognitive dissonance here: The American axiom stated here, that governments derive their power from the consent of the citizenry (which is fairly the philosophical basis of our American political system) is simply not true.
 In reality, governments derive their power from Christ the King, who delegates certain elements of His authority to them.
-On the other hand, it is reasonable to apply this as a strategic approach, a pragmatic method to our democracy, to ensure a tyrant cannot claim power; we do so by an elaborate vetting process of millions of people casting votes.
-"We the people" may decide our rulers, but those rulers do not receive their powers of governance from the people, but from God.
+On the other hand, it is reasonable to apply this American concept as a strategic approach, a pragmatic method to our democracy, to ensure a tyrant cannot claim power; we do so using an elaborate vetting process of millions of people casting votes.
+"We the people" may decide our rulers, but those rulers do not receive their powers of governance from the people; they derive them from God.
 All governments, then, are vassal states with fealty to heaven.
 As far as I know, there are no governments today that accept this fealty.
 This is why most people believe the word authority refers to a power of will, rather than a power of truth: because no political authority today subordinates itself to Christ.

 The above papal text is from “Quas Primas,” an encyclical which established the liturgical feast of Christ the King.
 Pope Pius XI explained in it that all earthly governments are subordinate to the Kingship of Christ, whether they acknowledge it or not.
 This is perfectly in line with the words of Jesus, as we have just seen.
 Jesus is not only king of my heart, or king of the Church; He is the king of all nations as well.
 And, as His kingship is not of this world, it will not look like something of this world.
 It is very educational to consider that when Christ taught Pilate these truths of His kingdom, He was on His way to a state-decreed execution.
 Jesus did not lord it over Pilate or Caesar as their emperor; yet He used them to carry out the most important event in history.